-We have designed the five research questions (Sect.
-4.1) to evaluate bug detection ability and precision of CONBRIO and compare CONBRIO with other concolic unit testing techniques (Sect.
-4.3) on the 15 real-world C programs (Sect.
-4.2).
-Note that it is important to evaluate both bug detection ability and precision together because there is a trade-off between them (i.e. a technique may improve bug detection ability at the cost of low precision or vice versa).
-Furthermore, we have applied CONBRIO to the latest versions of the nine C programs studied in other papers on crash bug detection techniques.
-Section 4.4 describes what we measured to answer the research questions and Section4.5 describes the testbed setup.
-Section 4.6 discusses threats to validity of the experiment.
+We have designed five research questions to evaluate bug detection ability and precision of CONBRIO and compare CONBRIO with other concolic unit testing techniques on 15 real-world C programs.
+Note that it is important to evaluate bug detection ability and precision together because of a trade-off between them (i.e., a technique may improve bug detection ability at the cost of precision or vice versa).
+Also, we applied CONBRIO to the latest versions of the nine C programs studied in other papers on crash bug detection techniques.